Who needs a boat license in Alberta?

 a visitor to Canada is operating the boat he or she brought into Canada for less than 45 consecutive days

-- What boating safety equipment is required in Alberta?
+- What is needed for boat in Alberta?